wupiter/spring-boot-accelerator/HELPME.md

 * https://plugins.gradle.org/plugin/org.owasp.dependencycheck
 * https://jeremylong.github.io/DependencyCheck/dependency-check-maven/
 {{/if}}
 {{#if (eval 'spotbugs' 'in' codeQualityTools)}}

 ## Spotbugs
 [Spotbugs](https://spotbugs.github.io/) is an open-source program which uses static analysis to look for bugs in Java code.

 The project also has the [Find Security Bugs](http://h3xstream.github.io/find-sec-bugs/) Spotbugs plugin configured.

+Use the custom `com.example.demo.utils.spotbugs.SuppressFBWarnings` annotation to suppress any Spotbugs warnings.

 {{#if (eval buildEngine '==' 'gradle')}}
 Run `./gradlew dependencyCheckAnalyze` in the `demo-api` folder to generate the vulnerability report at `demo-api/build/reports/dependency-check-report.html`.